haakonjacobsen/helseid-samples-python/web-app/README.md

 # HelseID sample web app in Python

-This sample demonstrates how to add authentication to a Python web app (Flask) using the OAuth 2.0 authorization code flow with HelseID.
+This sample demonstrates how to add authentication to a basic Python web app (Flask) using the OAuth 2.0 authorization code flow with HelseID.
 The application runs out of the box and you can implement your own client information later.

 ## Running the App
 To run the sample, make sure you have `python` and `pip` installed (using a virtual environment is recommended).